SpotRM Web Help

 Output

-The input structures are listed to the right in in a table with alert hits highlighted (picture below).
+Optionally, the classic view (Full Results) is still available with the input structures listed to the right in a table with alert hits highlighted (picture below).
 Clicking a drug name gives its structure as a pop-up.
-Alerts for each input structure are listed in Severity order (see Scope for an explanation of this concept) and a sum of these scores is listed in the header.
+Alerts for each input structure are listed in Severity order and a sum of these scores is listed in the header.

 Text search